peakay/watson-banking-app/README.md

 ## instructions

-git clone this directory
+  1. git clone this directory

-Make your own env.json in /controller npm install node index.js
+  2. Make your own env.json in the controller directory.
+Requires keys from Watson Assistant, Cloudant.

+  3. npm install

+  4. node index.js